 The Sports Center at Grijalva Park also offers a host of classes.
 Dance classes for toddlers and young children are just under $50 for six weeks of tuition.
 Adults can enroll in a variety of ballroom and line dance classes for similar prices.
 A huge variety of other cardio, yoga, tai chi, Zumba, and general fitness classes are also available at great values.
 And for community members seeking to develop a hobby or talent without sweating too much, the Center also offers jewelry-making, knitting, and pastry decorating classes.

-Open indoor pickleball play is every Tuesday and Thursday from 8:30 – 11:30 am.
-A fee may apply.
+Open indoor pickleball play is every Tuesday, Wednesday, Thursday from 8:30 – 11:30 am.
+A small fee may apply.

 Family gatherings or company picnics can be held at the two pavilions in the park.
 They must be rented in advance and can hold approximately 40 and 48 people.
 Barbeques throughout the park enable parties to cook their own food.
 Grijalva Park also offers parking and convenient access to the Santiago Creek Bike Trail.